simantalahkar/LAMMPS-CTIP-EChemDID/README.md

 ## What's Included

-- Combined and modified source files for both CTIP and EChemDID in the `CTIP-ECHEMDID-Integrated-22Aug18/` folder.
+- Modified source files for both CTIP and EChemDID in the `CTIP-ECHEMDID-Integrated-22Aug18/` folder.
 - Updated code for compatibility with modern LAMMPS builds.
 - Instructions for compilation and usage.